- What Is Breast Augmentation?

 Incision Location and Breast Implant Pocket Creation

 There are several incision approaches for the placement of breasts implants.
 The goal of the procedure is to create a perfectly-shaped pocket under your breast tissue and pectoralis muscle for your new implant.
 Dr. Zemmel will create this pocket precisely so your new implant will be perfectly placed on your chest wall.
 Creating a pocket too wide will cause the implant to fall to the side, while creating a pocket to narrow will constrict the implant and distort shape.
 Therefore choosing the proper incision is critical in allowing Dr. Zemmel access into the interior of breast.
 The length of the incision can range in length from 2.0 to 2.5 cm for saline implants to 3.0 to 4.0 cm for silicone.
 Silicone implants require a slightly longer incision length as mandated by the FDA.
 Silicone implants come prefilled and sealed.
 Dr. Zemmel uses a Keller Funnel to place both saline and silicone implants.
 This allows a much easier, less traumatic placement of the implants, and minimizes potential damage to the implant.
 As important is that the use of the Keller Funnel prevents contact between the implant and the surface of the skin.
-This dramatically reduces the rate of infection and capsular contracture for both saline and silicone implants.
-In Dr. Zemmel’s practice these rate are less than 1%.
+This dramatically reduces the rate of infection and the gradual formation of biofilm (bacteria that colonizes and is thought to cause chronic wounds), which can lead to capsular contracture for both saline and silicone implants.
+In Dr. Zemmel’s practice these rates are less than 1%.

 The inframammary approach is the most traditional approach to breast augmentation.
 It calls for an incision tucked under the crease of the breast (the inframammary fold).
 It allows wide access to the breast tissue and easy access to the submuscular space.
 And while this incision heals beautiful as well, the chance of being able to see it in a small bikini top for example is greater.
 Dr. Zemmel uses the inframammary incision in women who prefer not to locate the incision around the areola, or in women who have a nipple/areola diameter that is too small to allow implant placement.
 Dr. Zemmel will discuss this in detail with you during your initial consultation and examination.